A Complete Guide to Google Search Console

 Valid with Warning

 Those pages marked as ‘valid with warning’ indicate that although the pages can be indexed or are already indexed, there are yet some issues to fix.
-Warnings are, in fact, recommendation to help you improve your SEO ranking by eliminating even minor issues from your site.
-You need to check for the error, troubleshoot the errors and resubmit to search console for validating again.
+Warnings are, in fact, recommendations to help you improve your SEO ranking by eliminating even minor issues from your site.
+You need to check for the error, troubleshoot the errors, and resubmit to search console for validating again.